tauri-apps/tauri/README.md

 Thank you to all the people who already contributed to Tauri!

-Special thanks to the development team at Volentix Labs for the encouragement and support in the early phases of Tauri, notably Rhys Parry and Gregory Luneau.

 ## Semver
 **tauri** is following [Semantic Versioning 2.0](https://semver.org/).

 ## Licenses
-Code: (c) 2015 - present - Daniel Thompson-Yvetot, Lucas Nogueira, Tensor, Serge Zaitsev, George Burton and all the other amazing contributors.
+Code: (c) 2015 - 2021 - The Tauri Programme within The Commons Conservancy.

 MIT or MIT/Apache 2.0 where applicable.